SwiftStars/sprout/README.md

 ```
 **Notes:** (some will to change)
 - None of the `%` values can have spaces...
-- `projectname` should be the same as the name of the directory git clones into.
+- `projectname` is the display name of your project.
 - `giturl` is compared to the user's input and will ask if the user wants use their or your url.
 - `builtcli` is the same as the install action `install->bin` and will run before install actions.
 - `snapto` (coming soon) will snap the version of your project to a given value (like `latest`, v2.0, `branch->master`, `beta`...)